Hotspot Shield vs. NordVPN – Testing Two Innovative VPNs

 Complete (All Plus features + 1 TB encrypted cloud drive) | $14.99 | $97.35 + 3 months free (avg. $6.49/mo) | $153.63 + 3 months free (avg. $5.69/mo) |

-Compared to that, Hotspot Shield’s month-to-month pricing is on par with NordVPN’s Basic plan; however, the average monthly cost of the one-year subscription surpasses even the Complete Plan.
+Compared to that, Hotspot Shield’s month-to-month pricing is cheaper than NordVPN’s Basic plan; however, the average monthly cost of the one-year subscription surpasses even the Complete Plan.
 Hotspot Shield also doesn’t offer subscriptions longer than one year.

 Hotspot Shield Plans | Price |